-Love & Carrots will begin offering hive installation and maintenance May 1st.
-Our beekeeper, Sarah, apprenticed with master beekeeper, German Perilla, and has several years of local experience keeping bees.
-More details will be added to the website soon, but if you’re interested in a hive of your own, contact firstname.lastname@example.org today, as we have a limited number of hives for the season!
+Founder of District Bee Company, Sarah Itoh, apprenticed with Master Beekeeper, German Perilla, and has several years of local experience keeping bees.
+If you’re interested in a hive of your own, email email@example.com today, as she has a limited number of hives for the season!

 How it Works

 Honeybees have survived on their own in the wild for thousands of years.
 However, when keeping bees it is best to keep a keen eye on them in their first few months.
 They are not needy creatures but they will need to be fed in the beginning to aid in honeycomb production.